serializingme/website-content/content/post/2019-02-27-its-me-fireeye.md

 {{< figure image="/uploads/2019/02/cufish-dump.png" alternative="Cufish Dump" caption="Cufish dump showing the existence of the driver." thumbnail="/uploads/2019/02/cufish-dump-500x313.png" >}}

-This looked very interesting and since the details provided by Cufish where quite scarce I used [Nosey Fish][3] (Nofish for short, and previously called Infish) to see if I could locate the driver in the file system.
+This looked very interesting and since the details provided by Cufish were quite scarce I used [Nosey Fish][3] (Nofish for short, and previously called Infish) to see if I could locate the driver in the file system.

 {{< figure image="/uploads/2019/02/nofish-dump.png" alternative="Cufish Dump" caption="Nofish dump showing the path of the interesting driver." thumbnail="/uploads/2019/02/nofish-dump-500x313.png" >}}